Health & Safety

 a.
 Drop off and pick up times will be staggered to reduce the flow of traffic and contact in the hallways.

 b.
-Classes will not commingle.
 Students will remain with the same group through the day.

 a.
-If at any time your child has a fever of 100.4, MLC will expect for your child to wear a mask.
-Please go over this with your child and help them feel comfortable
+If at any time your child has a fever of 100.4, MLC will contact a parent for pick up.

 c.
 Please arrive within 30 minutes if you are called to pick up your child.